 I have a novel idea: Maybe, instead of fighting, we can work together to help each other out with this.
 We need to acknowledge:

 1. We all have bias.
-Whether yellow shorts, freckles, wrinkles, height, weight, a wheelchair, skin color, a person appearing "too feminine" or "masculine", or any other outward sign of "difference", our first tendency is often to assign judgment.
+Whether yellow shorts, freckles, wrinkles, height, weight, a wheelchair, skin color, a person appearing "too feminine" or "masculine" or any other outward sign of "difference," our first tendency is often to assign judgment.
 Implicit bias is part of being human.
 We are all guilty as charged.
-Understanding this is a first step towards improving.
+Understanding this is the first step towards improving.

 2. There's no such thing as Your Average Jane. (or Joe, for that matter).
-Stop with the boxing in.
+Stop with the boxing-in.
 It's just not productive, and you'll end up dead wrong.
 Resist the urge to categorize and lump sum people into neat, precise categories.
-Try "and/both" instead of the you're either "this or that"contingency.
-We can be both smart and beautiful, invested parents and uber career driven, brilliant and vulnerable, feminine and masculine, powerful and nurturing, serious and silly, and more.
+Try "and/both" instead of you're either "this or that" contingency.
+We can be both smart and beautiful, invested parents and uber career-driven, brilliant and vulnerable, feminine and masculine, powerful and nurturing, serious and silly, and more.
 We have many sides, stories, and identities.
 When we move beyond limited social constructs, we are far better off.